Skip to content

 The pelagic cormorant, also known as Baird’s cormorant or violet-green cormorant, is a small member of the Phalacrocoracidae family and is often referred to as the Pelagic Shag.

 It inhabits coastal areas and open oceans throughout Northern Pacific regions.
-These birds are relatively small in size with a dark greyish body and bright blue eyes which can be seen from far away distances.
+These birds are relatively small in size, with dark greyish bodies and bright blue eyes that can be seen from far away.

-They have an impressive diving ability that allows them to plunge underwater depths reaching 30 meters deep.
+Their impressive diving ability allows them to plunge underwater to reach 30 meters deep.

 Also Featured In: Native South Korean BirdsBirds that Live in Vancouver